 - Intake and transition support, pre-enrollment assessment for individuals with complex disabilities, evaluations, housing accommodations, dining accommodations, and orientation resources

 - Alternative testing, interpreters, C-print, captioning, adaptive technology, alternative media, note-taking assistance, etc.

 - Physical therapy offered through the University Health and Counseling Center

-Project ASSIST, a fee based program of CSD, supports students in their pursuit of a university degree without compromising academic standards.
-Project ASSIST enables students become independent, successful learners.
+Project ASSIST, a fee based CSD program, supports students in their pursuit of a university degree without compromising academic standards.
+Project ASSIST enables students to become independent, successful learners.
 Services include:

 - study skills support